 The MSc in Accounting and Financial Management is suitable if:

-- you have academic backgrounds in business, management or accounting and wish to advance your accounting knowledge and explore more specialized areas of accounting which are not always available at undergraduate level.
+you have academic backgrounds in business, management or accounting and wish to advance your accounting knowledge and explore more specialised areas of accounting which are not always available at an undergraduate level.

 English language requirements:

 IELTS 6.5 overall with a minimum of 6.0 in all subscores.
 For equivalencies, please see here.